indiscripts/IdExtenso/README.md

 ***IdExtenso*** is a work-in-progress API dedicated to ExtendScript developers looking for a robust solution in the particular field of InDesign scripting.
 Think of it as a toolbox based on efficient and growing building blocks.

 Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?
-Would you like to trace debug messages in a log file the easy way?
-And always making sure that the environment (operating system, InDesign version, locale, script engine) is properly addressed? ***IdExtenso*** natively provides those features as they are parts of its core structure.
+Would you like to trace your debug messages in a log file the easy way?
+And always making sure that the environment (operating system, InDesign version, locale, script engine) is properly addressed? ***IdExtenso*** natively provides these features as they are parts of its core structure.

 The framework is designed to support ExtendScript from version `3.92` to `4.5` and InDesign from `v.6.0` (CS4) to `12.x` (CC 2017) in both Mac OS and Windows platforms.
 It fixes, improves or extends a number of built-in functionalities.
 For example, `myString.toSource()` can now save 30% of the original result length, and `RegExp.prototype["=="]` is now implemented so that you can compare regexes using `==`.

 ### What *IdExtenso* Is Not

 Anyway, ***IdExtenso*** is definitely not a “syntactic sugar” provider.
-Its main purpose is to deal with ExtendScript—which is not just JavaScript—and to make InDesign easier to automate.
-In fact, care has been taken to limit the addition of pure JS helpers that one could easily find in other well-known libraries.
+Its main purpose is to deal with ExtendScript—which is not pure JavaScript—and to make InDesign easier to automate.
+In fact, care has been taken to limit the addition of JS helpers that one could easily find in other well-known libraries.

 By the way, ***IdExtenso*** does not pretend to form a *library*.
 Rather, it is about articulating a complete workspace!
-Thus, it doesn't make sense to use it in tiny projects that don't involve topics like localization, performance, user interface, modularity, compatibility, code-factoring, robustness, settings management, etc.
+Thus, it doesn't make sense to use it in small projects that don't involve topics like localization, performance, user interface, modularity, compatibility, code-factoring, robustness, settings management, etc.

 ### Key Points